-Reduction of the apnea/hypopnea index (“AHI”) is the standard objective measure of therapeutic response in OSA.
+Reduction of the apnea-hypopnea index (“AHI”) is the standard objective measure of therapeutic response in OSA.
 Apnea is the cessation of breathing for 10 seconds or more and hypopnea is a reduction in breathing.
 AHI is the sum of apnea and hypopnea events per hour.
 In the sleep laboratory, CPAP is highly effective at reducing AHI.
 However, the device is cumbersome and difficult for many patients to tolerate.
-Most studies describe that 25-50% of patients refuse to initiate or completely discontinue CPAP use within the first several months and that most patients who continue to use the device do so only intermittently, substantially reducing or eliminating any benefit.
+Most studies describe that 25-50% of patients refuse to initiate or completely discontinue CPAP use within the first several months and that most patients who continue to use the device do so only intermittently.

-Patients with clinically significant OSA who cannot be treated adequately with CPAP or oral devices can elect to undergo surgery.
-The most common surgery is uvulopalatopharyngoplasty which involves the removal of excess tissue in the throat to make the airway wider.
+Oral devices may be an option for patients who cannot tolerate CPAP.
+Several dental devices are available.
+The cost of these devices tends to be high and side effects associated with them include night-time pain, dry lips, tooth discomfort, and excessive salivation.
+Patients with clinically significant OSA who cannot be treated adequately with CPAP or oral devices may elect to undergo surgery, the most common form of which involves the removal of excess tissue in the throat to make the airway wider.
 Patients who undergo surgery for the treatment of OSA risk complications.
-Surgery is often unsuccessful and, at present, no method exists to reliably predict therapeutic outcome from these forms of OSA surgery.
+Surgery is often unsuccessful, and at present, no method exists to reliably predict therapeutic outcome from surgery.

 In 2014 another surgical option became available based on upper airway stimulation.
 It is a combination of an implantable nerve stimulator and an external remote controlled by the patient.
 The implanted device stimulates the hypoglossal nerve, which controls the tongue, with every attempted breath, regardless of whether such stimulation is needed for that breath.
 The device is turned on at night and off in the morning by the patient with the remote.